jerinphilip/flat-b-compiler/README.md

 in the codeblock{...}.
 Multiple variables can be declared in the statement and each declaration statement ends with a semi-colon.

+For now, only the above is supported, but there is a sum-type (tagged union) used for data transport within the evaluation of the AST.
+In short, so long and the sum type is completed and supported with auxilliary code - the same codebase can be used to implement the rest of the features.

 ## Expressions